mecxist/LIL_OS/README.md

 > In this way, governance is deliberate friction, applied at points of irreversible change because some decisions require justification, not just permission.

 ## What exactly does LIL OS do?
-LIL OS gives you a set of practical tools to keep you from being at the mercy of your agentic tools:
+LIL OS provides a practical starting point for AI-assisted software projects that keeps you from being at the mercy of your agentic tools:

 **Key Features:**